tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 In Key Encryption mode:

-*  The JWE Encrypted Key MUST be the base64url encoded 'ct' value.
+*  The JWE Ciphertext MUST be the resulting HPKE ciphertext ('ct' value) encoded using base64url.

-*  The JWE Initialization Vector MUST be produced as described in { Section 5.1 of RFC7516 }.

-*  The JWE Authentication Tag MUST be produced as described in { Section 5.1 of RFC7516 }.

 The following example demonstrates the use of Key Encryption with General JSON Serialization: